 Staff told us that they currently had some patients for whom they needed to make adjustments to enable them to receive treatment.
+A Disability Access audit had been completed and an action plan formulated in order to continually improve access for patients.

 The practice had made reasonable adjustments for patients with disabilities.
-These included step free access, a hearing loop, a selection of reading glasses and accessible toilet facilities.
+These included step free access and accessible toilet facilities.